 If herbal or other dietary supports have not already been a part of a chicken’s regular routine, they should not be offered during an illness.
 Work on building a healthy immune system after the chicken’s health crisis has passed.

 For example, garlic.
 Who wants a dish of garlic or a shot of vinegar on their nightstand when they’re ill?
 I don’t and wouldn’t give that to a sick chicken either.
-The only exception to this general rule would be a probiotic supplement in the water, which is a safe way to offer beneficial microflora to an ill chicken who is eating and drinking normally.

 DO NOT TREAT or MEDICATE RANDOMLY